 I was given a plastic buzzer to alert me when it was time to be seated.

-In the meantime, I was able to get a spot at the bar on the ground floor, known as the Taproom, which has the look and feel of a traditional Irish pub.
+In the meantime, I was able to get a spot at the bar on the ground floor, known as the Taproom, which looks and feels like a traditional Irish pub.

 The Irish whiskey menu features dozens of varieties, and they claim to have the best Guinness in New York.
 They've got Irish coffee, too.